Text and pictures © 2006-2023 Guillaume Dargaud

 Right: Getting the casing tube in position.

 So melting snow and recycling the water works well, but could there be a better method, on that doesn't involve moving tons of snow with a Cat ?
 Actually there is.
 The americans facing the same problem at the Amundsen-Scott base of South Pole invented the technique of the 'Rodriguez well', named after its inventor.
 Simply said, it melts the ice underground and pumps it up.
 Obviously the devil is in the details.
-You have to go deep enough that the ice is actually waterproof: too near the surface and it's still dense snow.
+You have to go deep enough that the ice is actually waterproof: too near the surface and it's still dense snow and not ice.

 Left: Lowering the casing tube into a drilled hole in order to create a Rodriguez well, Dome C, Antarctica.
 HDR image created from several scans of the same slide in order to compensate for bright snow.